ChangWynn/git-github/README.md

 ## Undoing changes and history

-- come back to a previous commit - at least the 7 first digit of the commit hash are needed.
-Do `git switch <branch-name>` to return to last commit of a branch or `git switch -c <new-branch-name>` to move to new branch from previous commit
+- go back to a previous commit - at least the 7 first digit of the commit hash are needed.

 ```
 git checkout <commit-hash>